The Man From UNCLE

 ocean and into the room.
 The agents resided in a second story cottage bungalow

 of the Halekulani Hotel.
-Notable for being the site
+Notable for being the site of Charlie Chan's first

-of Charlie Chan's first case, the Halekulani was the
+case, the Halekulani was the only hotel on

 "What are you going to do without the